 Oberbank’s focus on this goal ensures that all the bank’s activities will always serve the interests of its customers, shareholders and employees in a well-balanced manner, now and in the future.
 This priority goal is the basis and guiding principle of all of Oberbank’s other strategic goals.

 - High quality of advisory services

 The Bank’s business strategy defines business customers – primarily industrial and medium-sized companies – and private customers as equally important pillars.
 In corporate and business banking, Oberbank has established itself as a highly competent partner in cross-border business, a key player with special know-how in the field of investment finance and as a supplier of alternative forms of financing such as equity and mezzanine capital finance.
-In personal banking, Oberbank excels with high quality and expertise in providing financial services that require a substantial amount of advisory support and possesses exceptional know-how when it comes to complex types of investment, securities transactions and private banking as well as residential construction finance.
+In personal and private banking, Oberbank excels with high quality and expertise in providing financial services that require a substantial amount of advisory support and possesses exceptional know-how when it comes to complex types of investment, securities transactions and private banking as well as residential construction finance.

 - Continuous organic growth

 Oberbank’s growth course is based on organic growth, that is, through expanding its network of branches.
-For this reason Oberbank, in contrast to many other banks, has no goodwill in its balance sheet and therefore does not run a risk of having to write off impairment losses on such assets.
+For this reason, Oberbank, in contrast to many other banks, has no goodwill in its balance sheet and therefore does not run a risk of having to write off impairment losses on such assets.
 The objective of this expansion policy is to enable the Bank to accompany existing customers into new markets and to participate in the high growth potential of such markets by acquiring new customers there.

 - Concentration on Risk Management

 Oberbank only takes on risks it can handle on the strength of its own resources.
 Key objectives are to maintain corporate risk stable at a low level as well as to hold the risk/earnings ratio below 25% in the long term while keeping the impairment allowance ratio below 0.7%.

 - Safeguarding long-term liquidity